TedCha/spark-cluster-computer/README.md

 Project that details the creation of a Spark Cluster using Raspberry Pi 4 and Ubuntu Server LTS 20.04

 ## Introduction
-This project is was last updated 9/10/20!
+This project was last updated 9/10/20!

 This project is my own documentation of building a Spark Cluster Computer.
 I explain from start to finish how to setup a physical Raspberry Pi 4 Cluster Computer and install Apache Hadoop and Apache Spark on the cluster.